Step 4. Interviewing

 - Questions that are asked during the interview should elicit information that will provide factual information about the individual's ability to perform the duties of the position.
 Be sure to require specific answers to questions, do not settle for generalities.
 The best questions are thought to be those that get at the candidate's ability to produce the actual work required and a second group of questions that disclose specific instances when the candidate had to react to challenges.
 Questions such as "how would you..." and "what did you do when this happened?" have been shown to be particularly effective.
 Group interviews can be helpful in clarifying and interpreting information provided by a candidate.

 - Candidates must not be asked about marital status, personal relationships, children, religious affiliations, national origin, or medical history even in informal settings.
 Hiring managers, search chairs, and search committees are encouraged to read information provided by General Counsel's at: http://humanresources.cua.edu/manager/guidelines.cfm.

-- The Summary of Benefits for Full-Time or Summary of Benefits for Part-Time with Partial Benefits staff may help answer benefits questions that may come up during the interview process.
-Kim Austin is available to sanswer specific benefits questions.
+- The Benefits Guidebook may help answer benefits questions that come up during the interview process.
+Kim Austin is available to answer specific benefits questions.

 A brief telephone screening is also a time-saving strategy.
 This allows you to find out potential interest in the position and the can allow you to speedily identify the most promising candidates.